lujakob/ionic2-basic-login/README.md

 # Basic ionic2 login/register demo.

 ## Description
-This is a basic ionic2 implementation with a simple node express server to signup and login.
+This is a basic ionic2 implementation with a simple node express server.
+Ionic2 app implements the redux architecture with angular2-redux package.
+It's possible to signup, login, show statements (served from the node server), select clients and update statements data filtered by selected client accordingly.

 ## How to use ?